powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 An [injection set-point action](json.md#network-actions) is described by a `SetPointAction` object which references its parent remedial action (`GridStateAlterationRemedialAction`) and the network element affected by the action, and which is itself referenced by a `StaticPropertyRange` object to provide the numerical value of the set-point.
-Currently, FARAO handles three types of CSA set-point actions: the **rotating machine actions**, the **power electronics connection actions** and the **shunt compensator modifications**.
-All three are handled similarly by FARAO but their respective descriptions in the CSA profiles differ from one another.
+Currently, OpenRAO handles three types of CSA set-point actions: the **rotating machine actions**, the **power electronics connection actions** and the **shunt compensator modifications**.
+All three are handled similarly by OpenRAO but their respective descriptions in the CSA profiles differ from one another.

 ::::{tabs}